 The job of the pre catalytic converter oxygen sensors is to help the PCM fine tune the amount of fuel that's injected into the engine.
 If the PCM injects too much, the O2 sensors will let it know and the PCM responds by injecting less.
 If it doesn't inject enough, they'll make it aware of it and the PCM will inject more.

 The O2 sensors accomplish this by producing anywhere from 0.100 Volts to a maximum of 1 Volt of direct current that is sent directly to the PCM.
 The PCM, after receiving these voltages, does its ‘little song and dance’ and translates the voltage amount (depending on the exact voltage the O2 sensor is producing) as either to much fuel is being injected or not enough.

 Here are some more specifics:

-If the PCM injects too much Fuel, the Oxygen Sensor respond by producing a Voltage above 0.500 Volts.
+If the PCM injects too much fuel, the oxygen sensor responds by producing a voltage above 0.500 Volts.
 This voltage can go as high as 0.900 to 1.0 Volt.

 This is considered a Lean Condition.

 This process of injecting more or less fuel and the O2 sensors reporting the change to the PCM goes on the entire time the engine is running (and if all of the components are working correctly).